Assisted Living

 Key Takeaways

-What happens when Medicare stops paying for nursing care?
+What next steps are available once Medicare stops paying for a nursing home?

 Can you afford senior living?